 These treats work well on a dessert tray following the big holiday feast, or on the serving table at a holiday open house.
 I like to have at least one chocolate offering and these little bites satisfy that craving quite nicely, even for your guests who are somehow able to limit themselves to just one.

 To make your holiday entertaining easier, bake these elfin brownies in advance and freeze them.
 They’re a little fussier to make than a pan of brownies, but more than make up for that in charm.

 In place of the jaunty chocolate topper, you can customize the garnish in any number of ways, like piping on some white chocolate buttercream or dolloping with ganache and sprinkling with sanding sugar.
 Whatever you choose, something tells me they’ll become part of your holiday tradition, too!

-Look for dried cranberries that have been sweetened with apple juice.
-They are far less sweet than conventional brands and offer more true cranberry flavour.
+These chocolatey little treats topped with chocolate swirl candies like Rosebuds or Kisses are always a hit on my holiday dessert trays.
+If you opt to use the dried cranberries, look for ones that have been sweetened with apple juice.
+They're far less sweet than conventional brands and offer more true cranberry flavour.

 - 6 oz semi-sweet chocolate

 - 2 tbsp unsweetened cocoa powder